Joshinaidu733/DAA-CSA0679/README.md

 14. Write a program   to find the length of a string.
 15. Write a program to perform Strassen’s Matrix Multiplication.
 16. Write a program to perform Merge Sort.
+17. Using Divide and Conquer strategy to find Max and Min value in the list.
+18. Write a program   to generate all the prime numbers.
+19. Write a program to perform Knapsack problem using greedy techniques.
+20. Write a program to perform MST using greedy techniques.
+21. 21.	, Using Dynamic programming concept to find out Optimal binary search tree.
+22. Using Dynamic programming techniques to find binomial coefficient of a given number
+23. Write a program   to find the reverse of a given number.
+24. Write a program   to find the perfect number.
+25. Write a program to perform travelling salesman problem using dynamic programming
+26. Write a program for the given pattern
+                                    If n=4                                1
+                                                                        1 	2
+                                                                     1    2    3
+                                                                   1   2    3    4